eriksjolund/empty-argv-segfault-check/README.md

 test@laptop:/tmp$ /tmp/install/bin/segfault_detect.sh /tmp/all.txt
 ```

-The result is written a temporary file in /tmp/
+The result is written to a temporary file in /tmp/

 ```
 test@laptop:/tmp$ ls -ltr /tmp/result.*